 After all, there are a lot of options when it comes to things like private student loan interest rates, term lengths, and approval criteria.
 It can be hard to understand what makes one lender or type of private student loan better than another.

-That’s why it’s important to learn as much as you can about private student loans so that you’re better able to decide if they’re right for you, so you can take out the best private student loans for your situation.
+That’s why it’s important to learn as much as you can about private student loans so that you’re better able to decide if they’re right for you, and find the private student loans that work best for your situation.

 What are Private Student Loans?